CheckoutFinland/psp-api/docs/README.md

 - Download [**this domain association file**](https://pay.checkout.fi/.well-known/apple-developer-merchantid-domain-association) and host it at `/.well-known/apple-developer-merchantid-domain-association` on your site.
   - For example, if you're registering https://example.com, make that file available at https://example.com/.well-known/apple-developer-merchantid-domain-association.
-- Next, go to Checkout Extranet and add your domain to the registered Apple Pay domains. **TODO CIHAN add link**
+- Next, go to Checkout Extranet and add your domain to the registered Apple Pay domains.

 _**Important note:** Apple’s documentation for Apple Pay on the Web describes their process of “merchant validation”, which Checkout Finland handles for you behind the scenes.
-You do not need to create an Apple Merchant ID, CSR, etc., as described in their documentation, and should instead just follow the two steps above._
+You **do not** need to create an Apple Merchant ID, CSR, etc., as described in their documentation, and should instead just follow the two steps above._

 Now we are ready to implement Apple Pay to your store page.